Satuppe1/ELK-Stack-Deployment/README.md

       - Create the filebeat installation playbook.
       - Verify the installation and playbook.
           - The following screenshot displays the results: https://github.com/Satuppe1/ELK-Stack-Deployment/blob/master/Images/Filebeat%20Screenshot%20.png
-   7. For Metricbeat Installation.
+   7. For Metricbeat Installation:
        - Repeat the same steps for Metribeat installation.
          - The following screenshot displays the results: https://github.com/Satuppe1/ELK-Stack-Deployment/blob/master/Images/Metricbeat%20Screenshot%20.png

 How do you specify which machine to install the ELK server on versus which to install Filebeat on?

 In order to use Ansible to configure the ELK server you need to edit the inventory file `nano /etc/ansible/hosts`.
 Add the group call `[elk]` and specify the IP address of the VM you created.
 Once you created the `[elk]` group,  create the playbook and configure it.
 The `hosts` option in the header specifies which machines to run a set of tasks against, which in this case is the `elk` group.
 This allows you to run certain playbooks on some machines, but not on others.
+See snippet below:

 ```---
 - name: Config elk VM with Docker